Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Werribee - South had a median taxpayer income of $49,426 and an average income of $61,288 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is below the national average, with Greater Melbourne having a median income of $54,892 and an average income of $73,761.
-As of March 2025, current estimates based on Wage Price Index growth of 10.11% since financial year 2022 are approximately $54,423 (median) and $67,484 (average).
-Werribee - South's incomes cluster around the 54th percentile nationally, according to Census 2021 income data.
-Income analysis shows that 34.4% of individuals in Werribee - South earn between $1,500 and $2,999, similar to the metropolitan region where 32.8% fall into this range.
-Housing costs consume 15.8% of income, but strong earnings place disposable income at the 54th percentile nationally.
-Werribee - South's SEIFA income ranking places it in the 5th decile.
+Werribee - South had a median taxpayer income of $49,426 and an average of $61,288 in financial year 2022.
+This is lower than the national average of $54,892 and $73,761 respectively for Greater Melbourne.
+By September 2025, estimates suggest median income will be approximately $55,436 and average income $68,741, based on a 12.16% increase since financial year 2022.
+According to Census 2021 data, incomes in Werribee - South cluster around the 54th percentile nationally.
+Income analysis shows that 34.4% of individuals (6,168 people) earn between $1,500 and $2,999, similar to the metropolitan region where 32.8% fall into this band.
+Housing costs consume 15.8% of income in Werribee - South, but strong earnings place disposable income at the 54th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income